-Spanish court upholds a hybrid dispute resolution clause
+Spanish Court upholds a hybrid dispute resolution clause - .PDF file.

 In a judgment dated 18 October, the Provincial Court of Madrid upheld a hybrid dispute resolution clause that referred disputes to either international arbitration under the arbitration rules of the Netherlands Arbitration Institute or the courts of ‘s-Hertogenbosch (in the Netherlands) (AP Madrid, Auto 147/2013).
 The judgment is important because it is the first one in Spain that clearly recognises the validity of hybrid arbitration clauses.